 - Apprenticeship in Germany is a socio-economic institution.
 Many, many industries and occupations train workers through registered apprenticeship, and students qualified for apprenticeships are tracked as early as fourth grade.
-These dynamics are possible due to greater government involvement in industries and the K-12 institutions. - Similarly, apprenticeship in Germany focuses almost exclusively on preparing students and youth; apprenticeship is rarely used by adults to change careers because they would be far behind the skill level of youth.
-In contrast, Wisconsin Apprenticeship focuses mostly on helping adults prepare for careers and Wisconsin Youth Apprenticeship focuses on broadly exposing participants to a career cluster or industry rather than prepare them in-depth for an occupation. - WI Apprenticeship works very well within the contexts of U.S. society.
+These dynamics are possible due to greater government involvement in industries and the K-12 institutions. - Similarly, apprenticeship in Germany focuses almost exclusively on preparing students and youth; apprenticeship is used much less as a career change by adults.
+In contrast, Wisconsin Apprenticeship focuses mostly on helping adults enter careers and exposing youth to broad career clusters or industries rather than a specific occupation. - WI Apprenticeship works very well within the contexts of U.S. society.
 Involving K-12 students in career and technical education is very important.
-Although the U.S. secondary school system would not accept "tracking" students early, students are now required to begin "academic career planning" in middle school.
-Therefore, the most feasible means of strategically positioning Wisconsin Apprenticeship in the K-12 system is to have it included as an option within academic career planning.
+Although the U.S. secondary school system would not accept "tracking" students early, students are now required to begin "academic career planning" in middle school. - Therefore, the most feasible means of strategically positioning Wisconsin Apprenticeship in the K-12 system is to include it as an option within academic career planning.
 Middle-school students could then prepare by taking the necessary academic subjects, such as math and science, and then pursue youth apprenticeship in high school.